thegera4/thegera4/README.md

 - :zap: In my spare time, I like to take new courses about programming languages and new technologies, as well as play videogames and spend time with my family.

+- :man_teacher: Currently, I'm learning the basics of ethical hacking because I find this topic also very interesting.

 ---

 ### :hammer_and_wrench: Languages and Tools :